cwilliams145/nmos-network-control/index.md

 The formal specification is provided in [this GitHub repository](https://github.com/AMWA-TV/nmos-network-control).
 These pages provide supporting documentation and HTML renders of the APIs (which are specified in RAML and JSON Schema).

-The documentation and API links immediately below, and the links in the page heading, are for an example development branch.
+The links to documentation, API and examples links below and in the DOCS/SPEC... menus are for ths release (tag) or branch: **tags/v1.0.1**.
 Links to [other releases (tags)](tags/) and [other branches](branches/) appear later in the page, or under "VERSIONS..." in the page heading.

-Once AMWA has approved a Specification, its documentation and API links will be for the _most recent approved release_ (which may be earlier than what is shown by the default branch on the GitHub repo).

 ## Documentation for release/tag v1.0.1